Exploring the Impact of Model Scaling on Parameter-Efficient Tuning: Ablation Analyses

-Interestingly, we find two parameter thresholds of trainable parameters on all models and name them as \textbf{low parameter threshold} of necessary trained parameters and \textbf{high parameter threshold} of necessary trained parameters, respectively.
-For a tuning method, when its trainable parameters are more than \textit{low parameter threshold}, the tuning method can \textit{exceed random performance} (e.g., 0\% on T5 and $\frac{1\times 100}{\text{Number of label types}}\%$ on BERT); when the trainable parameters are more than \textit{high parameter threshold}, the tuning method can almost \textit{achieve the full-parameter fine-tuning (FT) performance}.
-Furthermore, we also find that the model scaling affects the two parameter thresholds.
+Interestingly, we find two parameter thresholds for tunable parameters in all models and name them as low parameter threshold (Low, Low, Low, Low, Low, Low) for necessary tuned parameters and the high parameter threshold (High, High, High, High, High, High) for necessary tuned parameters, respectively in Figure \ref{fig:ratio_threshold}.
+When tunable parameters are more than \textit{low parameter threshold}, the \APET method can \textit{exceed random performance} (e.g., $\frac{1\times 100}{\text{Number of label types}}\%$ on BERT, 0\% on BLOOM, and 0\% on T5); when the tunable parameters are more than high parameter threshold, the \APET method can almost achieve the full-parameter fine-tuning (FT) performance.
+Furthermore, we find that the model scaling affects the two parameter thresholds.
 Hence, we explore this phenomenon in the following paragraphs.

-\paragraph{High threshold of necessary trained parameters} We observe the high threshold of each tuning method in the sub-graph \texttt{[a.1]} (SST2) of \figref{fig:ratio_threshold}.
-From the experimental results, we find that the high threshold of the larger model, i.e., \TXXL is always lower than the high threshold of the smaller model, i.e., \TSMALL.
-Except in the sub-graph \texttt{[a.1]} (SST2), we observe the same phenomenon over all tasks (\texttt{SST2}, \texttt{RTE}, \texttt{MRPC}), and on two series of models (T5 and BERT) as shown in sub-graphs (\texttt{[a.2]}, \texttt{[a.3]}, \texttt{[b.1]}, \texttt{[b.2]}, \texttt{[b.3]}).
-Hence, we can conclude that \textbf{the model scaling enables the tuning methods to train fewer necessary parameters to achieve full-parameter performance}.
+\paragraph{High Threshold of Necessary Tuned Parameters} Based on the experimental results in the sub-graph \texttt{[c.1]} (SST2) of \figref{fig:ratio_threshold}, we find that the high threshold of the larger model is consistently lower than the high threshold of the smaller model.
+This phenomenon holds true across all tasks (\texttt{SST2}, \texttt{RTE}, \texttt{MRPC}), and for all series of models, as depicted in all sub-graphs.
+Therefore, we can conclude that \textit{model scaling enables tuning methods to train fewer necessary parameters while achieving the similar performance of full-parameter fine-tuning}.

-This conclusion can intuitively disclose the reason why tuning methods (\PET and \APET methods) perform equally and can almost achieve the full-parameter performance on larger models (\TXXL) in \figref{fig:main_exp} and \figref{fig:structure_and_position}.
-That is because the numbers of trainable parameters of overall tuning methods in \figref{fig:main_exp} and \figref{fig:structure_and_position} exceed the high parameter thresholds on \TXXL; hence, they all can achieve the full-parameter fine-tuning performance.
+This conclusion can intuitively explain why \APET methods can achieve relatively similar performance on larger models, especially on \TXXL, as illustrated in the aforementioned [c.2] in \figref{fig:main_exp}.
+This is due to the fact that the number of tunable parameters in each group of \APET methods surpasses the high parameter thresholds on \TXXL; hence, they all achieve the similar performance of full-parameter fine-tuning.